OsioLabs/emphandbook/01who_we_are/02values.md

 We strive to create a space that empowers everyone.
 We encourage growth and exploration, with a culture of sharing and support for change.
 We give people the power to make choices about how to meet their needs and to change things about our company.
 We share as we learn, both with technology and business, to encourage others and assist with the lessons we’ve learned.

+We do not show favoritism nor do we fail to provide opportunities internally (or in our hiring decisions) based on an employee's, contractor's, or potential hire's race, color, religion, national origin/ancestry, sex, gender, LGBTQIA status, age, physicial or mental disability, veteran status, genetic information, pregnancy status, marital status, makeup of their household, or whether or not they have children.

 Some examples of this value in action are:

 - In addition to technical training information we encourage people to understand and use the wider array of tools that the open source community provides.